-Objectives: The objective of this project is to estimate population size of gentian pinkroot for each conservation land where it is known to occur (Three Rivers State Park, Apalachee Wildlife Managed Area, Calhoun Spigelia Preserve, and Rock Hill Preserve).
-The Florida Natural Areas Inventory (FNAI) will incorporate the census data into its conservation database and utilize the data to update the global and state ranking of this species using the NatureServe Conservation Rank Calculator.
+Objectives: The original 2020 project objective was to estimate population size of gentian pinkroot for each conservation land where it is known to occur (Three Rivers State Park, Apalachee Wildlife Managed Area, Calhoun Spigelia Preserve, and Rock Hill Preserve).
+The Florida Natural Areas Inventory (FNAI) plan to incorporate the census data into its conservation database and utilize the data to update the global and state ranking of this species using the NatureServe Conservation Rank Calculator.